 Let’s get technical.
 Clearly, to craft a video people want to watch, you’ll need various video tools to polish it.
 We’ve made sure you don’t lose focus when creating your video.
 Just pick a suitable tool from the list below:

 Like it or not, if you start working on a video tutorial, you have to become a writer, too.
 When your script flows, so does the viewer’s attention.
 Avoid stylistic errors in the whole story and grammatical errors in your subtitles.
 Make sure any captions appearing on the screen are correct as well.
-Grammarly, especially with its cool tone detector, will guide you toward a well-crafted script that will convey your message exactly how you want.
+Proofreading tools, such as Grammarly and Essay Tigers, will guide you toward a well-crafted script that will convey your message exactly how you want.

 Almost every video tutorial requires a screencast, if you offer software as a service (SaaS).
 Camtasia, created by TechSmith, is a pretty straightforward and user-friendly tool that will help you shoot the on-screen manipulations with your product.